Belgium women beat Australia 85-70 in their Olympic debut

 It was a tight game for the first few quarters with Belgium leading by four points after one and Australia taking a 41-37 lead at the half.
 The Opals led 47-46 heading into the final quarter before Belgium rallied.

-Australia was missing Stephanie Talbot, who was on the bench but not in uniform.
+Australia was missing Stephanie Talbot, who was on the bench but not in uniform with a minor foot injury.

 Ezi Magbegor scored 20 to lead Australia.